paynesa/rnng-incremental/analysis/tree_depth/README.md

 or deeper trees than the gold standard.

-`gold_parses_tree_depth.txt` contains the gold standard parses for 1000 sentences in the testing set, and `unkified_tree_depth_sentences.txt` contains the corresponding sentences over which the model's predicted parses can be obtained -- an example of such an output is in `tree_depth_sentence_predictions.txt`.
+`gold_parses_tree_depth.txt` contains the gold standard parses for 1000 sentences in the testing set, and `sentences_tree_depth.txt` and `unkified_tree_depth_sentences.txt` contain the corresponding non-UNK-ified and UNK-ified sentences over which the model's predicted  parses can be obtained -- an example of such an output is in `tree_depth_sentence_predictions.txt`.

 `tree_depth.py` takes in the output parses by a model and the gold standard of parses and calculates the average pairwise difference in depth across the two sets of trees.
 The format of the input file is expected to be